Castor Bean: Benefits, Dosage, Side Effects, Drug Interactions, and Other Important Information

 The castor bean (ricinus communis) is a large, persistent tropical plant with unusually shaped leaves.
 Its seeds, also known as castor beans, are renowned for having a lot of oil and a poisonous substance called ricin.
 Castor beans are still used despite their intrinsic toxicity for their oil, which is free of ricin due to their water solubility and the oil extraction procedure.

 Ricinoleic acid, a monounsaturated 18-carbon fatty acid, makes up around 90% of the composition of castor oil.
 Castor oil is distinct from other plant-based oils due to its special composition, which also explains why it has medicinal benefits.
-Castor oil also includes trace quantities of linoleic acid, oleic acid, and other fatty acids in addition to ricinoleic acid.
+Castor oil also includes trace quantities of linoleic acid, oleic acid, and other in addition to ricinoleic acid.

 Health Benefits of Castor Bean Oil